Stay Safe from Phishing: A Guide for Business Owners

 4. Report and Block Untrustworthy Emails

-As a rule of thumb, if you or your team get a suspecious email, block and report it immediately.
+As a rule of thumb, if you or your team get a suspicious email, block and report it immediately.
 To protect yourself and others:

 5. Educate and Arm Your Team